The Concept of Beer Money and Making Money Online

 What is Beer Money?

 In simple terms, beer money is extra money earned via online methods for non-essential payments.
 The term comes from the idea that you can make a few bucks via various methods for your beer expenses.
+However, during these trying times it can be a bridge between paychecks or some extra cash when it’s not coming in via other methods.

-After all, I don’t know about you, but I waste a ton of time on the internet.
+After all, I don’t know about you, but I can waste a ton of time on the internet.
 That’s why I’ve been thinking about taking that time and turning it into something productive.
 My Survey Junkie experience showed me that I can make some money rather easily.
 It wasn’t a huge amount but it did pay for a thing or two on Amazon for me.

 However it’s named, beer money is simply money you can spend on anything.
 It’s discretionary income that you gather outside of your job and spend on whatever you want.
+That’s especially important now.
+It can also help those newly to the work at home environment earn some extra dollars here and there.

 The beautiful thing about the internet is that money making opportunities began to crop up that could be accessed by anyone.
 Those opportunities are really what gave birth to the concept of beer money.
 Suddenly, you could sign up for a variety of websites and do a variety of tasks and actually get paid for them.